CIMAC-CIDC/cidc-schemas/README.md

 ### Building documentation

-To build the documentation, run the following commands:
+Pre-commit hooks ensure documentation is automatically up-to date.
+To build the documentation manually, run the following commands:

 ```bash
 python setup.py install # install helpers from the cidc_schemas library
 python docs/generate_docs.py
 ```

 This will output the generated html documents in `docs/docs`.
 If the updated docs are pushed up and merged into master, they will be viewable at https://cimac-cidc.github.io/cidc-schemas/.

 ## Using the Command-Line Interface